Where To Buy

 Flex: With the Urethane in the high back you would think it’s super noodle.
 It’s actually a nice blend of urethane and nylon.
 So it’s not like some of the super soft urethane bindings out there.
 It’s got decent support but still has a good amount of tweak-ability.

 Adjustability: Flux bindings are all about adjustability.
 The Flux GU is completely tool-less on the top.
 You only need a tool for the disc.
 The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustability.
 Still, this is very easy to adjust binding that many will be very happy with.

 Comfort: Very comfortable.
 The ankle and toe strap wrap well around the boot.
 And they generally don’t cause pressure points and fit around your toe and ankle well.

 Heel-Toe Response: Much more edge to edge response than you would think.
-It’s high back is firmer than most urethane high backs so it offers a little more on the heel side and the toe side seems to have pretty good drive as well for their softer bindng.
+It’s high back is firmer than most urethane high backs so it offers a little more on the heel side and the toe side seems to have pretty good drive as well for their softer binding.

-Tip-Tail Response: Most bindings these day have a reduced dead spot that allows the board to flex pretty easy under foot.
+Tip-Tail Response: Most bindings these days have a reduced dead spot that allows the board to flex pretty easy underfoot.
 This still has a lot of contact with the board but the sides are rounded up and there is some urethane in the edges of the heel which makes the board bend a little easier than the older base plates.
 Combined with the supportive ankle straps the bindings can bend most freestyle boards well but they still aren’t competing with the bindings that have more of a reduced dead spot.

 Boot Support: Great support and even though it doesn’t have the larger asymmetrical ankle strap it locks in the boot pretty well and there is some firm support going on.